Characters page for the Les Visiteurs film series.

 - Anachronism Stew: She wears a First Empire style robe.
 Such fashion didn't exist before the early 1800s, certainly not in 1793.

-- Hello, Nurse!: She's basically there to trigger comments on her nice butt when she has to leave Gonzague's apartment in the middle of the night, especially from Jacquouille.
+- Head-Turning Beauty: She's basically there to trigger comments on her nice butt when she has to leave Gonzague's apartment in the middle of the night, especially from Jacquouille.

 - Love Interest: Of Gonzague.